dhrone/pydPiper/README.md

 #### Step 3.
 Modify pydPiper's configuration file to localize it to your installation
 You can use your preferred editor to edit pydPiper_config.py located in the root of the pydPiper installation.
 For me this would be done using vi with the command.
 ```
-sudo vi /usr/local/bin/pydPiper-0.21-alpha/pydPiper_config.py
+sudo vi /usr/local/bin/pydPiper-0.25-alpha/pydPiper_config.py
 ```
-The most important settings to adjust are the DISPLAY_PINS as your display will not operate correctly if any of them are incorrect.
+The most important settings to adjust are the DISPLAY_DRIVER and DISPLAY_PINS as your display will not operate correctly if any of them are incorrect.
 If you are using an Audiophonics Raspdac V3, the provided values should be correct.
 Otherwise you will need to set them up to match how you wired your display to your Raspberry Pi.

+Note: The winstar_weg driver is used for both the Winstar WEG and Winstar WEH displays.
+Even thought the WEH displays are character style, they support graphics mode which allow for more flexibility when designing your screen canvases.

 You may also want to adjust ANIMATION_SMOOTHING if the display is scrolling too slow or too fast for your taste.
 I found 0.15 to be a good value but some users have reported a preference for longer values.